zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/cor-prf-snapshot-info-enumeration.md

 ms.assetid: a5906b2a-ad4a-4cc6-a421-2d7d8adf7468
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: c9a7d55b5a4867dcdc4e816bd3eac2cf29c68564
+ms.openlocfilehash: 6ade4f7877e39a8307a36f3a3268f79e8b4d44fd
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67751977"
+ms.locfileid: "74427272"
 ---
-# <a name="corprfsnapshotinfo-enumeration"></a>COR_PRF_SNAPSHOT_INFO-Enumeration
+# <a name="cor_prf_snapshot_info-enumeration"></a>COR_PRF_SNAPSHOT_INFO-Enumeration
-Gibt an, wie viel zu übergebende Daten mit einer Stapelmomentaufnahme in jedem Aufruf des Profilers Sichern [StackSnapshotCallback](../../../../docs/framework/unmanaged-api/profiling/stacksnapshotcallback-function.md) Funktion.
+Specifies how much data to pass back with a stack snapshot in each call to the profiler's [StackSnapshotCallback](../../../../docs/framework/unmanaged-api/profiling/stacksnapshotcallback-function.md) function.

 ## <a name="syntax"></a>Syntax